TimeTuna

 Timezone

-Your booking page has its own timezone, shown in the Schedule tab.
-Guests always see slots in their local timezone (auto-detected from their browser), but the weekly hours you enter are in your timezone.
-If you travel, change the booking page timezone to keep your local hours intact.
+Your hours are set in your own timezone, picked on the Schedule tab above the weekly grid.
+Guests always see slots in their local timezone (auto-detected from their browser).
+If you travel, change your timezone here to keep your local hours intact.

 Daylight saving